dgryski/go-perfbook/performance.md

 only the same repeated request, your cache will give an inaccurate view of the performance.

+Profile regularly to ensure the track the performance characteristics of your system and be prepared to re-optimize as your traffic changes.
+Know the limits of your system and have good metrics that allow you to predict when you will hit those limits.

 ## Basics

 1. choose the best algorithm